ncbi/cxx-toolkit/pages/ch_start.md

 The contents of each project's [source tree](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src) are:

 -   `*.cpp, *.hpp` -- project's source files and private headers

+-   `CMakeLists.txt` -- a CMake file which specifies which local projects and sub-projects(located in the project subdirectories) must be built

+-   `CMakeLists.*.lib.txt, CMakeLists.*.app.txt` -- CMake files which describe build targets -  a library or an application

 -   `Makefile.in` -- a [meta-makefile](ch_build.html#ch_build.makefiles_meta) to specify which local projects (described in `Makefile.*.in`) and sub-projects(located in the project subdirectories) must be built